tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 ---
 title: "Setting up a static site using Hugo, Tailwind and PostCSS"
 date: 2021-11-01T09:47:03+01:00
-draft: true
+draft: false
 tags: [hugo, tailwind]
 ---

 This post is going to describe how to setup a static site using Hugo, Tailwind and PostCSS.
-In addition, we will add the typography, form and aspect-ratio plugins of Tailwind so your posts will look awesome right from the beginning.
+In addition, we will add the typography plugin of Tailwind so your posts will look awesome right from the beginning.

 <!--more-->